 - HDMI-to-DVI Adapter.

 - VGA-to-DVI Adapter.

-One of the bad things about the DVI cable is that it comes hard-wired to Yiynova MVP22U(V3), which is not good in case something happened to it.
+One of the bad things about the DVI cables is that they come hard-wired to Yiynova MVP22U(V3), which is not good in case something happened to them.
 That could be forgiven if you plan to place your Yiynova MVP22U(V3) and not move it often.
 A good design choice is how the cables come out from the side rather than the bottom, a problem many Cintiq Alternatives suffered from.